zammad/zammad-org/src/en/documentation/use/advanced-features.md

 **How?**

-In the ticket sidebar, add a link to another ticket by clicking the ::+:: button in the "Links" section.
+In the ticket sidebar, add a link to another ticket by clicking the ::+:: button in the **Related tickets** section.
 This opens a side panel in which you can select a ticket by clicking on it or enter a ticket number in search field.
 Additionally, you can choose between different link types:

 - **Normal:** for related ticket which have no hierarchy.
 - **Parent/Child**: for related tickets where one is the main issue and the other is a subtask.
 This link type is used